EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click **Launch**.

-Open OnDemand submits the job for the app to a **job scheduler** which schedules the job onto the back-end based upon the resources - the number of CPUs/cores and amount of memory - requested for your job in the app form.
-Your job is then queued until sufficient resources are available on the selected back-end to run your job.
-This will depend upon:

-* Resources available on your selected back-end.
-* Extent to which jobs currently running on the back-end are using the back-end's resources.
-* Resources requested by your job.
-* Jobs from yourself and others already in the queue for the back-end.

-When a job is submitted, a runtime is also requested.
-If a job takes longer than this runtime, then it is cancelled.
-The default runtime is 6 hours.

-### View the job card and job status

 Open OnDemand will show an app **job card** with information about the app's job including:

 * Job status (on the top right of the job card): initially 'Queued'.